-Recently, I was thinking about how to get jump-started after long absences from writing, on the web or otherwise.
-Here are a few things to help you get back into writing after a long absence.
+Recently, I was thinking about how to return to writing after a long absence from the craft, on the web or otherwise.
+Here are a few things to help you in getting back into writing after a long absence.

 Ease Back into Writing

-The number one thing to do when you’re returning to anything after a long absence is to ease yourself back into it.
+The number one thing to do when you return to anything after a long absence is to ease yourself back into it.
 There’s a good reason why it’s suggested to work part-time first when returning to the workforce after long periods of not working.

-Laura Whitelaw at Selfgrowth.com offers the advice to write down what you hope to achieve when you resume working.
-That’s excellent advice.
+Laura Whitelaw at Selfgrowth.com offers excellent advice when she suggest to write down what you hope to achieve when you resume working.
 The best way to start writing again is often to just begin by writing about what you are hoping to write about.
 That can help jumpstart your brain and get it moving on the right track.

 Focus on Writing What You Know